Did you know?

 I have some indelible memories of that tour.

 • A very large multi-wheeled hydraulic crane, possibly a 100 tonne lift, was parked on the quayside.
-It had been unloaded from a ship months ago but not moved since.
-No one knew how to drive it!
+The crane had been unloaded from a ship months before but not moved since.
+No one knew how to drive this massive crane!

-• Security would not let anyone from outside into the Port to drive the machine.
+• Security would not let anyone from outside into the Port to drive the crane so there it had stood for several years.

-• There were a number of stacks of bags containing cement where the bags had rotted and the stacks had collapsed.
-Incoming cargoes of cars had been parked along the cement bag stacks with those stacks now collapsed onto the cars.
-I recall seeing the rear end of a Lamborghini Uracco sticking out from under a pile of cement bags.
+• There were stacks of bags filled with cement where the bags had rotted then the stacks had collapsed.
+Incoming cargoes of cars had been parked along these cement bag stacks before they had collapsed.
+Now these stacks now collapsed onto the cars.
+I recall seeing a Lamborghini Uracco rear end sticking out from under a pile of cement bags.

-• In one storage yard, there were many trailers parked carrying containers.
-We were told a Roll On Roll Off ship had started to call at Jeddah Port carrying Container mounted on road trailers.
+• One storage yard was filled with parked trailers parked carrying containers.
+Apparently a Roll On Roll Off ship started calling at Jeddah Port.
+Ship carried Container mounted on road trailers, idea being the trail plus containers would be discharged as a unit then towed by loac truck to the Customer.
 Saudi Customs had seemingly agreed for the Containers to be imported without realising the Containers would be mounted on trailers.
-They refused entry for the trailers so everything was parked up and forgotten.
+They refused entry for the trailers.
+So trailers and containers were parked in the Port and forgotten.

-• At the Engineering Workshops I saw the floors were awash with oil.
-Much later it was discovered the waste oil tank drain was blocked and no effort had been made to clear it.
+• At the Engineering Workshops I saw floors awash with oil.
+Much later it was discovered the waste oil tank drain was blocked.
+No effort had been made to clear the drain.

 Port Engineer's Recollections.